Biden taps ocean scientist Rick Spinrad to run NOAA

-Spinrad, a professor of oceanography at Oregon State University, served as chief scientist at NOAA under President Obama and before that led the agency’s research arm and ocean service.
+Spinrad, a professor of oceanography at Oregon State University, served as chief scientist at NOAA under President Barack Obama and before that led the agency’s research arm and ocean service.
 He also held ocean leadership positions in the Navy.

 Named to lead the agency on Earth Day, Spinrad has been a champion of funding research to advance climate change, a top priority of the Biden White House.

-Spinrad continues the long-standing tradition of scientists selected to run the agency, which has responsibilities stretching from the seafloor to low Earth Orbit.
+Spinrad continues the long-standing tradition of scientists selected to run the agency, which has responsibilities stretching from the sea floor to low Earth orbit.
 Every past NOAA administrator but one, attorney Richard Frank who served from 1977-1981, have held science degrees.

-President Trump nominated a non-scientist, Barry Myers, to run the agency, but the businessman and lawyer was never granted a vote in the Senate and later withdrew for health reasons.
+President Donald Trump nominated a nonscientist, Barry Myers, to run the agency, but the businessman and lawyer was never granted a vote in the Senate and later withdrew for health reasons.

-Trump then nominated Neil Jacobs, an atmospheric scientist, to lead the agency, but he also never received a Senate vote and only led the agency in an acting capacity.
+Trump then nominated Neil Jacobs, an atmospheric scientist, but he also never received a Senate vote and led the agency only in an acting capacity.

-Spinrad will need to accomplish what Myers and Jacobs could not, clearing the Senate, if NOAA is to have its first permanent leader in more than four years.
+Spinrad will need to accomplish what Myers and Jacobs could not — clearing the Senate — if NOAA is to have its first permanent leader in more than four years.

 The challenges he’ll face